tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Emmanuel Dibbert then explained in depth how Alice is able to break scientific laws from time to time, causing 'miracles'.
 Emmanuel Dibbert declared that Alice strongly supports clear ethical standards that all humans must obey.
 Emmanuel Dibbert concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Alice's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Alice will simply watch and judge.

-The theists started to seriously consider Emmanuel Dibbert's message.
+The theists pretended to listen to Emmanuel Dibbert's message.

 ###Thu Jun 14 2007